Borgward Logo

 Borgward Logo 1939

 In the year Hansa cars were renamed Borgward, the company updated its emblem to reflect this significant moment in its history.
-The new logo was streamlined into an elegant and compact diamond shape, executed in blue and white colors that symbolized freshness and the brand’s innovative approach.
+The new logo was streamlined into an elegant, compact diamond shape, executed in blue and white to symbolize freshness and the brand’s innovative approach.
 These colors were deliberately chosen: blue is associated with reliability and stability, while white highlights purity and simplicity.

-The logo design was enhanced with a border that crossed the center of the figure in the form of a wide stripe.
+The logo design was enhanced with a wide, centered border that crossed the figure’s center.
 The new brand name was displayed on this stripe in bright red letters.
 The vivid red color drew attention to the name change, focusing on the company’s dynamic development and commitment to renewal.

 1945 – 1961